Indexing Practice Lab

 WHERE epd.date BETWEEN '2023-01-01' AND '2023-12-31';

-Create a HASH index on the production_entity_id
+Create a HASH index on the production_entity_id column in the energy_production_daily table:

 CREATE INDEX idx_hash_production_entity_id ON energy_production_daily USING HASH (production_entity_id);